Table of Contents

 So you’ve finally arrived and are looking at how to find a job in Korea.
 Whether you’re here as a Student or here on a Working holiday, everyone could benefit from some extra cash in their pocket.
 That being said, knowing exactly where to start or what jobs you can find as a foreigner can be tricky.

-Before beginning you’re search, There are a few things to keep in mind:
+Before beginning you’re searching, There are a few things to keep in mind:

 1. Know what jobs are Possible/Prohibited for your type of Visa.